+- section 2423 for an off-road engine of the same maximum rated power, irrespective of the in-use stationary emergencystandby diesel-fueled CI DRP engine's model year; or ii.
+Not increase CO emission rates by more than 10% above baseline; and not increase HC or NOx emission rates by more than 10% above baseline, or not increase the sum of NMHC and NOx emission rates above baseline.
 III.
-The District:

-- i. may establish more stringent diesel PM, NMHC+NOx, HC, NOx, and CO emission rate standards; and - ii. may establish more stringent limits on hours of maintenance and testing on a site-specific basis; and - iii. shall determine an appropriate limit on the number of hours of operation for demonstrating compliance with other District rules and initial start-up testing. - 3.
-Other Requirements Specific to RBRP Engines and the San Diego Gas and Electric Company (SDGE) - a.
-The sum total electrical generation (also known as the "total load reduction capacity") from all diesel-fueled engines dispatched in the RBRP shall not exceed 80.0 megawatts (MW) at any time. - b.
-RBRP Engines shall be dispatched by SDGE into service in accordance with a district-approved dispatch protocol as specified in subsection (e)(4)(J)2. - 4.
-Requirements Applicable to DRP Engines after a DRP is Terminated

-After a DRP is terminated by either the Utility Distribution Company or the engine owner or operator, the DRP engine shall remain subject to the requirements of subsection (e)(2)(F) as if the DRP were still in effect.
+The District: i. may establish more stringent diesel PM, NMHC+NOx, HC, NOx, and CO emission rate standards; and ii. may establish more stringent limits on hours of maintenance and testing on a site-specific basis; and iii. shall determine an appropriate limit on the number of hours of operation for demonstrating compliance with other District rules and initial start-up testing.
+3. Other Requirements Specific to RBRP Engines and the San Diego Gas and Electric Company (SDGE) a.
+The sum total electrical generation (also known as the "total loadreduction capacity") from all diesel-fueled engines dispatched in the RBRP shall not exceed 80.0 megawatts (MW) at any time. b.
+RBRP Engines shall be dispatched by SDGE into service in accordance with a district-approved dispatch protocol as specified in subsection (e)(4)(J)2.
+4. Requirements Applicable to DRP Engines after a DRP is Terminated After a DRP is terminated by either the Utility Distribution Company or the engine owner or operator, the DRP engine shall remain subject to the requirements of subsection (e)(2)(F) as if the DRP were still in effect. - (3) Emission Standards for New Stationary Diesel-Fueled Cl Engines, Less Than or Equal to 50 Brake Horsepower (< 50 bhp).

-(3) Emission Standards for New Stationary Diesel-Fueled CI Engines, Less Than or Equal to 50 Brake Horsepower (< 50 bhp).
+§ 93115.9 ATCM for Stationary CI Engines - Emission Standards for New Stationary Diesel-Fueled Engines, Less Than or Equal to 50 Brake Horsepower (<50 bhp).

-As of January 1, 2005, except as provided in subsection (c), no owner or operator shall sell, offer for sale, or lease for use in California any stationary diesel-fueled CI engine that has a rated brake horsepower less than or equal to 50, unless the engine meets the current Off-Road Compression-Ignition Engine Standards (title 13, CCR, section 2423) for PM, NMHC+NOx, and CO for off-road engines of the same maximum rated power.
-(These requirements are summarized in Table 6.)
+As of January 1, 2005, except as provided in subsection (e)93115.3, no person shall sell, offer for sale, or lease for use in California any stationary diesel-fueled CI engine that has a rated brake horsepower less than or equal to 50, unless the engine meets the current Off-Road Compression-ilgnition Engine Standards (title 13, CCR, section 2423) for PM, NMHC+NOx, and CO for diesel off-road engines of the same maximum rated power.
+(These requirements are summarized in Table 68.)